 Little About Me

 Hi.
 I'm Dr. Kathryn Foster, a psychologist in private practice from Texas.
-I've practiced psychotherapy for 27 years.
+I've been practicing psychotherapy since 1987.

 Visit my site http://kathrynfosterphd.com/